 Although many of her clients are students in that interim year between high school and college, Bull also works with college graduates who are looking for a break before heading to graduate school or into the business world.
 "The job market is terrible, and they want to get some experience.
 It's a practical time for them to test the waters before making a big commitment to a career."

 Karl Kaesemeyer, of Denver, just started law school after a year-long adventure that took him from working as a ranch hand on the Hawaiian island of Oahu to being a house tutor at a New Zealand boarding school.
-Now 24, Kaesemeyer graduated from Haverford College just outside Philadelphia in December 2002.
+At 24, Kaesemeyer graduated from Haverford College just outside Philadelphia.

 "The ranch was fantastic," he recalls.
 "My time was spent doing all sorts of general ranch work.
 I built fence, cut grass, painted, drove a Bobcat, used chainsaws, fixed piping and plumbing, chased and branded cows."
 But it wasn't just practical ranching skills that he came away with; he believes he gained the most from cultural experiences.
 "Any time you are uprooted from a comfortable life and thrown into a relatively foreign environment, you are forced to survive and adapt.
 This is the real benefit of immersing yourself in other cultures for an extended period of time, and it is what I took away from my time at Dillingham Ranch."